Luqui-Araujo/Luqui-Araujo/README.md

 </div>

-- 💡I am currently working on a few personal projects to help me improve my skills.
+- 💡Currently working on a few personal projects to help me improve my skills.
 I am also looking for internships and other opportunities to gain experience in the tech industry.

 - 👀I am currently learning full-stack development, with a particular interest in the front end